roshan09/task-gateway/README.md

-##Introduction to task-gateway?
+#  Introduction to task-gateway?
-    Basically an entry point which transform event of one world to another.
-    This gateway will accespt an event and produce multiple task events based on given configuration.
+Task-gateway will trigger multiple sub tasks or dependent tasks once the parent task is completed based on given configuration.

 Configurations can be of following type :
-        1) Map source field to destinition field.
+    1) Map source field to destination field.
     2) Get other details based on sourceField by fetching the data from API.

-##Example :
+#  Example :
 ```json
     input-event.json:
     {